Pre Arrival Information for New International Students

 If you are an undergraduate student, your academic advisor may contact you shortly after you deposit with the University of Delaware.
 He or she will assist you in selecting and registering for courses for the upcoming semester.
 For graduate students, your department may select courses on your behalf as well.
 Be sure to set up your University of Delaware email account and check it regularly, as many University representatives will contact you with urgent issues.
 For undergraduate students, visit Advising Central.
 If you have not received information by August 1 from your academic advisor, please contact him or her immediately.

-If you decide not to join the University of Delaware for the semester that you have been admitted, please return the I-20 or DS-2019 form and notify us as soon as possible .
-Should you decide to postpone your arrival date, please notify us as well as The Graduate College (for graduate students) or the Admissions Office (for undergraduate students), so that they can change your matriculation date.
+If you decide not to join the University of Delaware for the semester that you have been admitted, please notify us as soon as possible.
+Should you decide to postpone your arrival date, please inform us as well as The Graduate College (for graduate students) or the Admissions Office (for undergraduate students), so that they can change your matriculation date.
 These offices discard all applications of students who do not arrive and do not notify them of a change in plans.
 It would therefore be necessary for you to reapply.

 ISSS Disclaimer: The information contained on this web site is provided as a service to international students, faculty, staff, employees, and administrators at the University of Delaware, and does not constitute legal advice on any immigration, tax, or other matter.
 As legal advice must be tailored to the specific circumstances of each case, and laws are constantly changing, nothing provided herein should be used as a substitute for the advice of official counsel.
 For assistance on your immigration status, we encourage you to contact an ISS advisor for specific guidance at firstname.lastname@example.org.